priorfire4411/python_for_analytics/README.md

 Although we don't make heavy use of version control, you will be introduced to the concept.
 Installing Git also installs "Git Bash," and comand line environment which simulates Unix/Linux.
 We will do several exercises which will require this environment.

 #### Additional steps:
-1. Install a _Graphical_ interface to Git from this website: https://desktop.github.com/
-2. [Windows users only] Create or edit a file called `.profile` in your home directory (c:\Users\your_username\\.profile) and add a new line containing the word `cd`

-#### Additional steps:
 Install Python extensions from https://marketplace.visualstudio.com/items?itemName=ms-python.python (visit that page and click "Install")

 ## Clone this repository [Optional on day 1]
-1. Visit this web page: https://github.com/falconair/ProgrammingForAnalytics
+1. Visit this web page: https://github.com/ravescovi/python_for_analytics
 2. Click "Clone or download" and pick the "Download ZIP" option (unless you already have a GitHub account)